Skip to main content

 How does it work?

-A test set is defined at the individual row level — it consists of an input row to be processed and a set of assertions that must hold true for that input.
-It is not a generic assertion but specific to that row.
-A collection of test sets across rows forms a test suite that covers all scenarios your thunk is expected to handle.
+A test set is defined at the individual work-item level — it consists of an input work item to be processed and a set of assertions that must hold true for that input.
+It is not a generic assertion but specific to that work item.
+A collection of test sets across work items forms a test suite that covers all scenarios your thunk is expected to handle.

 Assertions can range from simple field checks to complex structural validations, for example: